Updated: August 2025

 For special category data or criminal offence data, it is particularly important to make sure you collect and retain only the minimum amount of information.

 You may need to consider this separately for each individual, or for each group of individuals sharing relevant characteristics.
-You should in particular consider any specific factors that an individual brings to your attention – for example, as part of an objection, request for rectification of incomplete data, or request for erasure of unnecessary data.
+You should, in particular, consider any specific factors that an individual brings to your attention – for example, as part of an objection, a request for rectification of incomplete data, or a request for erasure of unnecessary data.

 You should periodically review your processing to check that the personal data you hold is still relevant and adequate for your purposes, and delete anything you no longer need.
 This is closely linked with the storage limitation principle.